DucatusX/ducatus_bot_deposits/README.md

-Telegram Bot with a balance check function
+Telegram Bot with a balance check and alert functions